-Varicose veins develop because of a condition called venous insufficiency, in which the blood circulating around the lower limbs is not able to return to the heart, due to the valves in the veins being damaged.
-The blood then pools in the distended veins which become varicose.
+Varicose veins develop because of a condition called venous insufficiency, in which the blood circulating through the lower limbs is unable to return to the heart in an efficient way because the valves in the leg veins are either congenitally absent of have been damaged.
+Blood then pools in the lower leg veins which gradually distend veins which and become varicose.

 Investigation of Varicose Veins

 Before treatment can be recommended, it is necessary to take a full clinical history and perform a thorough examination which should include a Doppler ultrasound scan to determine the extent of the disease and assess the health of the venous valves in the groin, lower thing and behind the knee.

 Having had a previous deep vein thrombosis (DVT) is significant so it is important that you mention this during your consultation as it can sometimes be a contraindication for varicose vein treatment.

 Our Varicose Vein Packages include a consultation with one of our venous surgeons and a Doppler ultrasound scan by our the radiologist to assess the anatomy of the venous system in the affected leg.
 These will enable our team to offer you a tailor made solution to your varicose vein problems.

 Treatment options for Varicose Veins

 Many varicose vein treatments are available and depend on the severity of the venous insufficiency.
 Our team will discuss the most suitable option for your veins with you

 These days varicose vein surgery is much less painful and have a shorted recovery period than previously.